-We’re Joseph, Iryna, Anna, and Zach.
+We’re Joseph and Iryna.
 We love checking out all the latest releases in home automation, throwing together comparisons, and helping others in their selection of smart home technology.
-Everything we write in our articles and reviews is just our opinion and we hope you enjoy our take.
+Everything written in our reviews, comparisons, and knowledge base is our heavily, heavily researched opinion.
+We hope you enjoy our take!

-All our reviews are based on either our personal experience, customer reviews, and/or added research.
-We don’t own all the products we write about, but we do our best to thoroughly research them.
+All our reviews are based on our research, personal experience, and/or customer reviews.
+We don’t own all the products we write about (we wish we could afford it!), but we do our best to thoroughly research them.
 If you notice any mistake, please shoot us an email via our Contact Us page and we’ll be happy to fix it.
 Or, feel free share your experience in the comments section.